 Overexposure to any of these will cause your beans to go stale as CO2 escapes and the beans oils evaporate.
 It’s these oils, and also the CO2 that you want to extract to produce that rich, crema topped espresso.

-What To Look For In A Coffee Container?
+What To Look For In A Coffee Canister?

-Given how quickly beans can break down when exposed to UV light it is best to opt for an opaque container that prevents light from entering.
+Given how quickly beans can break down when exposed to UV light it is best to opt for an opaque coffee canister that prevents light from entering.

-Think about how many beans you will need to be storing and buy a container to suit that capacity.
+Think about how many beans you will need to be storing and buy a coffee canister to suit that capacity.
 You don’t want to get a container that is too large or all the extra space will be filled with oxygen defeating the purpose.

-This is a great looking, sturdy product made of military grade stainless steel.
-It is available in 3 different sizes (11, 16 and 22 oz) and 8 different colours!
+The Coffee Gator Coffee Canister is a great looking, sturdy product made of military grade stainless steel.
+It is available in 3 different sizes (11, 16 and 22 oz.) and 8 different colors!
 You will have no problem finding one to complement your kitchen.
 It features a freshness valve that helps vent out the CO2 while preventing oxygen from entering the container.
-And perhaps the most handy feature is a calendar wheel on top of the lid allowing you to track how old the coffee is.
+And perhaps the most handy feature is the calendar wheel on top of the lid allowing you to track how old the coffee beans are.
 This will be a nice addition to any coffee collection.

-The airscape coffee canister features a unique lid that is pushed down to the level of the coffee and has a valve that forces oxygen out rather than trapping it in.
+The Airscape coffee canister features a unique lid that is pushed down to the level of the coffee beans and has a valve that forces oxygen out rather than trapping it in.
 It also comes with a clear lid allowing you to see the volume of coffee left.
-It is made of durable stainless steel and is available in 2 sizes (32 and 64 oz) and 4 different colours.
+It is made of durable stainless steel and is available in 2 sizes (32 and 64 oz.) and 4 different colors.
 The smaller size won’t hold a lot of beans so we recommend going for the larger one which can hold about 1lb.

-This container is perfect for the hipster among you.
-Available in Glass or Matte Black it looks good on any benchtop.
+The Fellow Atmos coffee canister is perfect for the hipsters among you.
+Available in Glass or Matte Black or White it looks good on any benchtop.
 It comes in 3 different sizes (0.4L, 0.7L and 1.2L).
 The Fellow Atmos’ main point of difference is that it features an integrated pump that removes air and forms a vacuum seal.
 It also features a vacuum lock indicator on the lid that turns green when the vacuum is locked and no air is left.
 It has an easy release button you push to unlock the vacuum seal.

-The Oxo Good grip container is a basic airtight container that is tinted to prevent UV light entering.
+The OXO Good Grip coffee canister is a basic airtight container that is tinted to prevent UV light entering.
 It is a good value container to buy that is available in 3 different sizes (0.9, 1.5 or 2.4 quart).
 It forms an airtight seal with the push of a button and you push it again to release it.
 The containers are designed for easy stacking and have rounded corners to allow for easy pouring.

-This coffee canister is great for the person who doesn’t want to break the bank.
-It is available in only 1 size (1lb) but in every colour imaginable.
+The Tightvac coffee canister is great for the person who doesn’t want to break the bank.
+It is available in only 1 size (1lb) but in every color imaginable.
 It is advertised as creating a partial vacuum seal however this is not a total vacuum system it basically expels air and allows the lid to firmly seal.
 It also features a 2 way valve allowing CO2 to escape.

 Other Tips To Keep Beans Fresh

 We hope by now you have seen the importance of storing your coffee beans correctly!
-We highly recommend you buy an airtight container to do this and our pick would be the Coffee Gator coffee container.
+We highly recommend you buy an airtight container to do this.
+Our pick for the best coffee canister would be the Coffee Gator Coffee Canister.
 This airtight container is stylish, durable and has a few bonus features such as the calendar wheel and free travel container that other containers at similar prices don’t have.
 Alternatively both the Airscape Coffee Canister and the Fellow Atmos are great looking coffee canisters that will compliment any coffee collection!